 Families eligible for RI Works also receive SNAP benefits, health insurance (through the RIte Care program), child care assistance necessary for the parent to participate in work-readiness activities or employment and transportation assistance.

-Families may be eligible for a “hardship extension” to either the 48 month time limit.
+Families may be eligible for a “hardship extension” to the 48 month time limit.
 Hardship extensions are based on the parent’s inability to work due to disability of the parent, need to care for a disabled family member in the home, homelessness, domestic violence or high unemployment in the state.
 Extensions are granted for 6-month periods.
 The hardship extension is available to recipients to prevent loss of benefits, as well as to applicants who have exceeded the 48 month time limit.

 - Families include children living with parent(s) or with caretaker relatives (grandparents, aunts, uncles, adult siblings…).